Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: The Two Known Planets - Basic Equations

 where $e_j$ ($e_k$) is the eccentricity, and $i_j$ ($i_j$) is the inclination of planet $j$ ($k$) and $\Omega_j$ ($\Omega_k$) is the longitude of ascending nodes of planet $j$ ($k$), while $\varpi_j$ ($\varpi_k$) is the longitude of periapsis.
 The coefficients $A_{jk}$ and $B_{jk}$ are given by \citep[e.g.,][]{Murray+00book}:

 where,

 and

-We assume that the two known planets were born \textit{in situ}, i.e., their eccentricities and mutual inclinations are small and similar in value.
-Under this assumption, the precession of the orbit of planet $j$ due to the aforementioned angular momentum exchange with planet $k$ takes place over a characteristic timescale, estimated as:
+We assume that the two known planets were born \textit{in situ}, i.e., their eccentricities and mutual inclinations are small and similar in value. {We note that this not a universally advisable assumption.} Under this assumption, the precession of the orbit of planet $j$ due to the aforementioned angular momentum exchange with planet $k$ takes place over a characteristic timescale, estimated as:

 where $n_j$ is the mean motion of planet $j$, and the two cases $\left(f_{\psi}\pm{f_{2\psi}} \right)$ correspond to the the minimum ($+$) and maximum ($-$) values this timescale can achieve.

 Neither $f_{\psi}$ nor $f_{2\psi}$ have a known closed-form representation to our knowledge, but under the assumption that $\alpha_{jk} \leq 0.9$, we find